CSUChico-CSCI221/CSCI540-MallocLab/README.md

-#CSCI540: Malloc Lab: Writing a Dynamic Storage Allocator
+# CSCI540: Malloc Lab: Writing a Dynamic Storage Allocator

-##Introduction
+## Introduction
 In this lab you will be writing a dynamic storage allocator for C programs, i.e., your own version of the *malloc*, *free* and *realloc* routines.
 You are encouraged to explore the design space creatively and implement an allocator that is correct, efficient and fast.

-##Logistics
+## Logistics
 Any clarifications and revisions to the assignment will be posted on the course Piazza discussion board.

-##Hand Out Instructions
+## Hand Out Instructions
-Download the *malloclab-handout.tar* file from my webpage.
+Download the *malloclab-handout.tar* file.
 Start by cloning the malloc assignment to a directory in which you plan to do your work.
 This will cause a number of files to be downloaded into the directory.
 The only file you will be modifying and handing in is *mm.c* file.
 The *mdriver.c* program is a driver program that allows you to evaluate the performance of your solution.
 Use the command *make* to generate the driver code and run it with the command *./mdriver -V*.
 (The *-V* flag displays helpful summary information.)

 Looking at the file *mm.c* you’ll notice a C structure team into which you should insert the requested identifying information about yourself.
 Do this right away so you don’t forget.